steltenpower/AnyDateTimeIntoAgendaButton/README.md

 # AnyDateTimeIntoAgendaButton

-browser extension to enrich every mention of data+time with a "add to your agenda"-button
+browser extension to enrich every mention of date+time with a "add to your agenda"-button.
+THAT's ALL.